zhou-ls/Drug_Knowledge_Extraction_Framework/README.md

 ```

-code based on BERT-WWM for chinese, need to download the pretraining model into folder "bert_wwm", see: https://github.com/tiffen/Chinese-BERT-wwm
+code based on BERT-WWM for chinese, need to download the pre-training model into folder `bert_wwm`, see: https://github.com/tiffen/Chinese-BERT-wwm

-Project file specification as above, use the format under "\data" folder for training dataset, change parameter configurations in the "utils.py" and execute below:
+Project file specification as above, use the format under `\data` folder for training dataset, change parameter configurations in the `utils.py` and execute below:

 ```shell
 > cd EPC